 Kofta Kabobs for Guy’s Grocery Games

-- Fresh Oregano – 1/4 cup, or 1 tablespoon dried
+- 1/4 cup Fresh Oregano or 1 tbsp dried

-- Spices – 1 heaping teaspoon of each: Sumac, Coriander, Black Cumin or Rosemary
+- 1 tsp Spices – Sumac, Coriander, Black Cumin or Rosemary

 - Preheat oven to 400

-- Place everything in a food processor or blender and puree.
-Add meat and pulse until it starts to stick together.
+- Place all of the ingredients, except the meat, in a food processor or blender and puree.
+Then add the meat and pulse until it starts to stick together.
 Transfer to a large bowl, and knead the mixture, as you would bread, until it begins to form a paste-like texture.

 - Divide and roll into balls, the amount you desire to make.
 Then roll them into long sausage shapes and slide a skewer through the center.
 (If using wooden skewers, be certain to soak them in water for an hour first so they don’t burn).